Review: The Storyboarding Foundations Course From Bloop Animation

 And considering the distinct lack of video courses on storyboarding, I have to praise Bloop’s Storyboarding Foundations for doing it right.
 If you follow this course all the way through you’ll develop a clear direction for practicing and improving your storyboarding skills over time.

-Anyone serious about storyboarding should definitely nab a copy of the course and follow all these lessons to a tee.
+Anyone serious about storyboarding as a career(or even just for personal projects) will learn a lot with a copy of the course as long as you follow these lessons to a tee.